Kandeel4411/PPT-To-PDF/README.md

 Usage:
 - Download pdf.exe from the repo

-* Copy the directory which includes the files you want to convert
+* Copy the path of the folder which includes the files you want to convert
 * Run pdf.exe